Definition of Sub Contractors

 The following information is intended to explain the different types of sub contractors and how they are categorised by insurance companies for purposes of determining whether Employers Liability Insurance is required.

-If you have any questions, or if you need liability insurance but are worried your criminal conviction(s) will prevent you from obtaining a quote, please contact us, or click here for a liability insurance quote, we can help.
+If you have any questions, or if you need liability insurance but are worried your criminal conviction(s) will prevent you from obtaining a quote, please call us on 0161 969 6040 or click below to obtain a quote.
+We can help.

 Bona Fide Sub Contractors